Nord-Sud Company: Opening

 After fast construction despite the difficulties, Line A opened on 5 November 1910 from Porte de Versailles to Notre-Dame-de-Lorette, despite being postponed because of the 1910 flood.
 Line B opened on 26 February 1911 from Saint-Lazare to Porte de Saint-Ouen.
 The new network was technically very similar to that of its direct competitor, but the stations and rolling stock were more elaborate.
 The station names were written in porcelain instead of the enamel plates used by CMP, and directions to the trains were set out in tiles in the roofs of the tunnels.

 The section of line A from Notre Dame de Lorette to Pigalle opened on 9 April 1911; the section of line B from La Fourche to Porte de Clichy opened on 20 January 20, 1912; and finally the section of line A from Pigalle to Jules Joffrin opened on 30 October 1912.
 The completion of the northern end of line A from Jules Joffrin to Porte de la Chapelle was then delayed by the outbreak of World War I. The Nord-Sud company completed this extension during the war: it was opened on 23 August 1916.

 Legacy

 During the 1920s the company took the necessary steps for building line C, Porte de Vanves to Montparnasse.
 But the construction costs of Nord-Sud lines made it impossible for it to survive and on 1 January 1931, it was taken over by mutual agreement by its rival, the CMP.

 The former lines of the Nord-Sud company were then gradually integrated into the CMP network: old line A became line 12 and line B became line 13.
 Line C was built soon after by the CMP during the 1930s and became old line 14, until it was absorbed by line 13 in 1976 following the construction of an intermediate section.
-Line 14 reappeared on the map 12 years later, in 1998.
+Line 14 reappeared on the map 22 years later when it opened in 1998.